Navigating the Diet Industry: There are only 3 DietsOctober 31, 2017

 A Harvard study

 which was published in the American Journal of Clinical Nutrition displayed several opposing facts to the above.
 When dairy fat was replaced with vegetable fat or polyunsaturated fat, the risk of cardiovascular disease dropped by 10% and 24% respectively.
-Replacing calories from dairy fat with carbohydrates from vegetables and fruits further reduced risk of cardiovascular disease by 28%.
-This falls in line with previous posts on the benefits of a high carbohydrate, low fat diet as the optimal diet for human health.
+Replacing calories from dairy fat with carbohydrates from vegetables and fruits further reduced the risk of cardiovascular disease by 28%.
+This falls in line with previous posts on the benefits of a high carbohydrate, low-fat diet as the optimal diet for human health.

 2. Milk Allergies